cltpt/Labs/AWS/Lambda Functions and Secrets Manager/README.md

 For more information on how to integrate the new layer

 ### Step 4: Deploy the terraform code
-The first thing you'll need to do is put your account number in the labmda function terraform code in "put_your_account_number_here".
+The first thing you'll need to do is get your layer ARN.
+You can find this by creating a test lambda function and fake add a layer and then copy the arn and put it where the arn is in the layer configuration setting in the "lambda.tf" file.

 Then you can run the following terraform commands:
 ```hcl